Dynamic Kernel Graph Sparsifiers: Technical Overview

-In summary, when received a set of points $P$, we first use the ultra-low dimensional JL projection to project these points to an $k = o(\log n)$ dimensional space, run a 2-WSPD on the $k$-dimensional points, and then map the WSPD result back to obtain a $(2\cdot n^{\cjl (1/k)})$-WSPD of $P$.
-For each pair $(A, B)$ in this $d$-dimensional WSPD, we randomly sample edges from the Biclique$(A, B)$, which denotes the complete bipartite graph with $A$ and $B$ being two sides.
+In summary, after receiving a set of points $P$, we use the ultra-low dimensional JL projection to project these points to a $k = o(\log n)$ dimensional space, run a 2-WSPD on the $k$-dimensional points, and then map the $k$-dimensional WSPD result back to the $d$-dimensional point set to obtain a $(2\cdot n^{\cjl (1/k)})$-WSPD of $P$.
+For each pair $(A, B)$ in this $d$-dimensional WSPD, we randomly sample edges from Biclique$(A, B)$.
 The union of all sampled edges is a spectral sparsifier of the geometric graph on $P$.